walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 tags: [linux, kernel, crash]
 ---

-Another day I picked a bug reporting that in the course of the [rcutorture](https://www.kernel.org/doc/html/latest/RCU/torture.html) test [kernel-rt-debug](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/html-single/installation_guide/index) reported some warnings and then the kernel hang:
+The other day I picked a bug reporting that in the middle of the [rcutorture](https://www.kernel.org/doc/html/latest/RCU/torture.html) test [kernel-rt-debug](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/html-single/installation_guide/index) reported some warnings and then the kernel hang: